-Why Are There CicLAvias I Never Walk Under but Large and Melodious Thoughts Descend upon Me?*
+Why Are There CicLAvias I Never Walk Along but Large and Melodious Thoughts Descend upon Me?*

 "Wow!
 That's a lot of bike people!" exclaimed a security guard at a plaza in Little Tokyo.